holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 By default, selecting a Rep Link happens via the election process and rules defined in Article 3, however a Policy may specify an alternate process.
 Anyone serving as a Circle Lead for the Circle may not also serve as its Rep Link.
 No more than one person may serve as a Circle's Rep Link at a time, unless allowed by a Policy of the Super-Circle.

 A Circle may add Accountabilities or Domains to its own Rep Link Role, as well as amend or remove those additions.
-However, no Circle may amend or remove the Purpose or any Accountabilities granted to a Rep Link Role by this Constitution, nor remove the Role entirely.
+However, no Circle may amend or remove the Purpose or any Accountabilities granted to a Rep Link Role by this Constitution, nor remove the Role.

 ### 1.6 Facilitator and Secretary